 PRO TIP: If you can reach a minimum of 13500×13500 pixels at 300ppi, you’ll unlock the best quality printing across all of our largest products.
 File limit size is 150mb.

 Small mistakes are permanent when printed and appear much larger on large products.
-I’m not talking about one of Bob Ross’s correctable “happy mistakes”.
-I’m talking about being aware of laziness–hurrying to the finish line without cleaning up your file properly.
-Clean lines and sharp imagery print well and sell better.
-Especially if creating transparent PNGs.
-Imagine mistakes blown up on a Wall Tapestry, Comforter or Window Curtain.
+Clean lines and sharp imagery print well and sell better, especially when creating transparent PNGs.
+Imagine mistakes blown up on a wall tapestry, comforter or window curtain.
 Remember, that your artwork and products are a reflection of you.
 Whether in the creation or digitization process, it helps to be cognizant of the file-prep process.

 PRO TIP: Take this as an opportunity to create hi-res, high-quality archival versions of your artwork.
 If this isn’t a part of your process already, it’s certainly recommended as this is the best time to do so.